Bonterms/Business-Associate-Agreement/BAA.md

 **5. Term and Termination.**

 5.1.
 Duration of BAA.
-This BAA commences on the BAA Effective Date and terminates upon expiration or termination of the Main Agreement.
+This BAA commences on the **BAA Effective Date** and terminates upon expiration or termination of the **Main Agreement**.

 5.2.
 Disposition of PHI Upon Termination or Expiration.
 Within 60 days after expiration or earlier termination of this BAA (“Data Disposition Period”), Business Associate will, if feasible, return or destroy all PHI it still maintains in any form and retain no copies of such information or, if such return or destruction is not feasible, extend the protections of this BAA and limit further Uses and Disclosures of such PHI to those purposes that make the deletion infeasible.